GabrielOnDelphi/Delphi-SSIM-ImageQuality/ReadMe.txt

 Delphi port

-This is a port (major rework) from C to Delphi by Gabriel M.
+This is a port (major rework) from C to Delphi.
 It can be compiled directly and requires no additional libraries.
 The code should be compilable also on Lazarus/FPC.
 It also fixes two bugs.